Let's face it, gluten-free foods are pricey, and you don't always get what you pay for.

 Where to Shop

 More and more places are becoming aware of the needs of the gluten-free community.
-Here are a few recommendations that regularly carry a variety:
+Here are a few recommendations that regularly carry a variety:- Kroger - Met with the Cincinnati Celiac Support Group last year to discuss the brands we prefer.

 ----------------------------------------------------------------